pretix/pretix-docs/README.md

 - ``<!-- md:enterprise -->`` Feature requires pretix Enterprise
 - ``<!-- md:plugin XY -->`` Feature requires plugin XY
 - ``<!-- md:experimental -->`` Feature is experimental

+## License

+The contents of this repository are licensed with the Creative Commons Attribution-ShareAlike 4.0 International license.
+You can find the full license text in the LICENSE file.

+## Contributing

+If you want to contribute to this project, feel free to send a pull request.
+If you plan a larger contribution, we encourage you to contact us first to discuss how it fits in the general structure of the project.
+By contributing to this repository, you agree that your contribution will be published under the before-mentioned Creative Commons license, where "attribution" is sufficiently given if a link to this page (or docs.pretix.eu, where this repository is published) is given, since naming each individual contributor to each file is often not feasible.

+## Contact

+You can contact our documentation team through support@pretix.eu.